Skip to Content

 Facts about LPG

-- keep the appliances and burners clean
+5. Keep the appliances and burners clean.

-- LPG is heavier than air and sinks to the floor level or below it
+7. Make sure you have effective ventilation and remember that LPG is heavier than air and sinks to the floor level or below it causes you to go unconscious if you are asleep.

 Read more: